dennohkiragu/dennohkiragu/README.md

 #### I am a software Developer with Amref Health Africa but I also work on solo projects
 I’m looking to collaborate on React ,Angular ,Python and any other web development frameworks

-Skills:/ REACT / JS / HTML / CSS / ANGULAR / JAVA / DART / NODEJS / EXPRESSJS /C#
+Skills:/ REACT / JS / HTML / CSS / PYTHON / ANGULAR / JAVA / DART / NODEJS / EXPRESSJS /C#

 - 🔭 I’m currently working on Multiple Projects
-- 🌱 I’m currently learning React, Angular and Database Management
+- 🌱 I’m currently learning React, Angular and Python
 - 👯 I’m looking to collaborate on React
-- 🤔 I’m looking for help with React and Angular
+- 🤔 I’m looking for help with Python
 - 💬 Ask me about Gaming